 Those who deviate from the average, may do so in both good and bad ways".
 It is possible to grade it differently, and link up to other terms and ways of seeing the features as well.

 A Maslow finding is that there are "plus deviates" and "minus deviates".
 We relate them to the curve of normal distribution from here.
 And the lesson is that among those who go their own way, some are more successful than others, and those who succeed better, are standard-bearers of more fulfilling living.
 However, in conform, average-based schooling, very intelligent youths are neglected.
 Not a few are mobbed for good grades too.
-If they survive boredom, lack of fit challenges, traumas of mobbing and go on in their own ways, they may get it better in time.
-There is that hope.
-For example, a professor at NTNU in Trondheim, Martin Ystenes, sees it fit to try not to make poor guys of plus deviates, and focuses on intelligence in so doing.
+They may get it better in time; there is that hope.

-To solve your problems, observe them and learn to evaluate (judge) them yourself.
-That is the end of fair and fit education for most part.
+To solve our problems, we may observe them and learn to evaluate (judge) them ourselves.

-The data in figure 1 relate to the distribution of IQ scores, and is derived from A. Anastaisia and S. Urbia, Psychological Testing, 7/e, Prentice Hall, 1997.
+The data in figure 1 relate to the distribution of IQ scores.
+See Ronald Jay Cohen and Mark E. Swerdlik's Psychological Testing and Assessment (9th ed, New York: McGraw-Hill Education, 2018, 95).
 The figure shows a familiar bell-shaped curve, the curve of so-called normal distribution.
 The graph has a peak, which represents the average.
 It is not the peak that Maslow speaks of, however.
 The curve is symmetrical around the average (also called mean), which is allotted the number 100.

 The standard deviation, a statistical measure, determines the dispersion away from the mean.
 On the figure, one standard deviation equals 15 points on the horizontal scale.
 In the figure, standard deviations are given away by a series of vertical lines.